 All food brought into the building must be Kosher in accordance with proper school-sanctioned certification (e.g. cRc, OU, Kaf-K, o-K).

 A “K” is not necessarily a valid symbol of Kashruth and therefore is unacceptable.
 Home cooked foods are not permitted to be served to others during school.
 All food purchased off-campus during school hours must adhere to school standards of Kashruth, and all restaurants frequented must be under Orthodox rabbinical supervision.

 Driving & Parking Privileges

 Students with valid drivers’ licenses may use the ICJA parking lot under the following conditions:

 - For permission to park any vehicle in the parking lot, students must have their license place numbers and vehicles registered with the office.

-- Drivers may never exceed 5 m.p.h. while on school grounds or while driving on the alley leading to California Avenue.
+- Drivers may never exceed 5 m.p.h. while on school grounds.

 - Illegal parking may result in a warning or the student’s car may be towed.
 ALL towing costs and fines will be YOUR responsibility.

 - Unsafe driving practice is strictly prohibited and will result in suspension of parking privileges and/or detention.